 - TOEFL/IELTS (for foreign students)

-- One year of approved construction industry experience
+- One year of approved construction industry experience is preferred

 - Three letters of recommendation